code-red-Marshall/EMAIL-SMS-Spam-Classifier/README.md

 ## Contributing
 Contributions are welcome!
 Please fork this repository, create a new branch, and submit a pull request.
 For major changes, open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any section to better match your project's specifics or preferences.